eons-dev/eons.lib/README.md

 ### Self Registration

 Normally, one has to `import` the files they create into their "main" file in order to use them.
 That does not apply when using Eons.
-Instead, you simply have to derive from an appropriate base class and then call `SelfRegistering.RegisterAllClassesInDirectory(...)` (which is usually done for you based on the `repo['store']` and `defaultRepoDirectory` members), providing the directory of the file as the only argument.
+Instead, you simply have to derive from an appropriate base class and then call `SelfRegistering.RegisterAllClassesInDirectory(...)` (which is usually done for you based on the `repo.store` and `defaultRepoDirectory` members), providing the directory of the file as the only argument.
 This will essentially `import` all files in that directory and make them instantiable via `SelfRegistering("ClassName")`.

 Dynamic error resolutions enables this self registration system to work with inheritance as well.
 This means that, within downloaded functor, you can `from some_module_to_download import my_desired_class` to download another.

+NOTE: `SelfRegistering.RegisterAllClassesInDirectory(...)` is depth-first, meaning any sub-folders in the given folder will be loaded before the parent directory.
+This helps to organzie inheritance dependencies, but can be disabled with `recurse=False`.

 #### Example